- Not a substitute for professional veterinary help.

 Instead of looking for a timeline, Vento recommends observing your cat and dog’s behavior. “[They should] be consistently in the green (see zones on the canine ladder of aggression) for a number of months before considering leaving them unsupervised.”
 Otherwise, you run the risk of having an adverse reaction and re-training from the beginning.

-Don’t Forget to “Train” Your Cat Too
+Don’t Forget To “Train” Your Cat Too

 After long hours of watching your dog receive treats, your cat may get jealous.
 Reward your cat with treats for looking at your dog so that the positive feelings between the dog and the cat start to become mutual.
 The goal is to reward and encourage slow blinks from your cat (a sign of happiness!) and gentle eye contact from your dog.